fredrikwallander-git/UnrealEngineCPP/Readme.md

 Course material for the Spelprogrammering C++ section at Forsbergs skola.

+## Assignment Details:

+The assignment is to make a sort of Escape Room game with blends of narrative interactions like The Stanley Parable.

+Recommended group size is 3-4 members.

+Presentations from each group will be held at the end of the course.

-## Minimum requirements (G)
+### Minimum requirements (G)
-All of the following are present and working:
+All the following are present and working:

-* A first-person playable character implemented in C++ (movement and look using Enhanced Input).
+* A first- or third-person playable character implemented in C++ (movement and look using Enhanced Input).
 * An interaction system implemented in C++.
 This must be a reusable system, not hard-coded checks.
 The system should use either a C++ interface or a base interactable component.
 A door, a button, and a pickup must all use the same system.
 * At least two interconnected puzzles, where solving puzzle A enables or affects puzzle B in some way.
 Each puzzle must involve C++ logic (a state machine, an unlock condition, an item-combination check, etc.), not just BP triggers wired together.
 * A narrative trigger system in C++ that fires events based on player actions: at minimum: entering a volume, interacting with an object, completing a puzzle.
 The narrative reaction can be audio lines, on-screen text, environmental changes, or a combination.